medic/cht-docs/content/en/apps/guides/data/csv-to-docs.md

 ### Using CSV files on Google Drive

-Individual Google Sheets can be used for each CSV file, which can be exported manually to CSV file format, or linked to your project to be downloaded by medic-conf.
+Individual Google Sheets can be used for each CSV file, which can be exported manually to CSV file format, or linked to your project to be downloaded by cht-conf.

-To fetch the files from Google Drive run the `fetch-csvs-from-google-drive` action in medic-conf.
+To fetch the files from Google Drive run the `fetch-csvs-from-google-drive` action in cht-conf.
 This will download the CSV files specified in the `csvs-on-google-drive.json` file, and place them into the `csv` folder.

 #### Linking to Google Drive